OgagaOnuta/Dust/Python/Cisco-OpenEDG/Python_Essentials-2.md

 ### Section 3 - OOP: Properties

+An _instance variable_ is a property whose existence depends on the creation of an object.
 Instance variables (properties) have some important consequences:

 * different objects of the same class may possess different sets of properties
 * there must be a way to safely check if a specific object owns the property you want to utilize
 * each object carries its own set of properties

+_Instance variables_ can be freely added to and removed from objects during their lifetime.

 The word instance suggests that they are closely connected to the _objects_ (which are class instances), not to the _classes_ themselves.